gnames/papers/README.md

 ## Using [guard] for automatic PDF compiling

-1. Install full latex package for your OS
+1. Install full `latex` package for your OS
+2. Install `pandoc` and its dependencies
-2. Go to `papers` directory (see the alias above).
+3. Go to `papers` directory (see the alias above).
-3. Run `bundle` command from the root to install required gems
+4. Run `bundle` command from the root to install required gems
-4. Set a script `$HOME/bin/pdcit` in your execution path
+5. Set a script `$HOME/bin/pdcit` in your execution path

 An example of `pdcit`: